chriskempson/tomorrow-theme/README.md

 # Tomorrow Theme
 After having spent over five years using, tweaking and refining a personal editor theme I decided it was time to release "Tomorrow Theme" - a bright theme with pastel colours and sensible syntax highlighting.

 A theme should not get in your way but should aid your programming with easily identifiable colours that add meaning and enhance legibility.
-Hopefully, Tomorrow Theme achieves this but the jury is still out!
+This was the main focus when developing Tomorrow.

 ## Take a look!
 Tomorrow theme variations in shown in TextMate with Ruby code.